1. Webchat Template

 Create Context

-The create context is responsible for receiving the first message from a webchat user and initializing a new conversation stub.
+The create context receives the first message from a webchat user and initializes a new conversation stub.

 What is the Create Context Used For?

-• In order to interact with end users through webchat, you need to have a stub that manages incoming traffic
+• Interacting with end users through webchat requires a stub that manages incoming traffic

 • The create context specifies actions that handle the first message a user sends from webchat